angelajholden/freelancing-proposals/README.md

 # Freelance Proposal Archive (2015–2018)

-This is a collection of 15 real proposals I wrote during my first three years as a freelance frontend developer.
+This is a collection of 15 real proposals I wrote during three years (2015 - 2018) as a freelance frontend developer.
 These are actual documents I sent to clients — redacted and anonymized, but otherwise untouched.

 🧾 These proposals cover a wide range of client projects: